-After having been a "talk therapist" for twenty-five years, I began to incorporate tapping into the therapy process in early 2014.
+After having been a traditional "talk therapist" for twenty-five years, I began to incorporate tapping, a form of self-administered acupressure, into the therapy process in early 2014.
 Later that year, I received Level I and II training in this energy modality with Susan Bushell, AAMET Master EFT (Emotional Freedom Techniques) trainer.

 In early October 2015 I was delighted and honoured to be selected as a teaching assistant for Dr. David Feinstein at his Clinical Fast Track three day Energy Psychology training for mental health professionals at the Canadian Association for Integrative and Energy Therapies (CAIET) Conference in Victoria, British Columbia.
 Dr. Feinstein is truly a rock star in this field!
 You can find links to three of his articles on Energy Psychology, below.